 The GDPR also has an expanded definition of personal information – it’s “any information relating to an identified or identifiable natural person.”
 Holy cow.
 This includes the items named in CalOPPA (first and last name, email address, physical address, telephone number, social security number, birthday, height, weight) BUT it also includes anything relating to the person’s “physical, physiological, genetic, mental, economic, cultural, or social identity.”
 This includes IP addresses.
 All the tracking software and cookies you have on your website?
 Yeah, you need your website viewer’s consent.

-The big unknown under the GDPR stems from the fact that it allows an individual to sue a business – typically lawsuits are left to regulatory agencies.
-The law is so newly enacted that as I’m writing this there haven’t been any lawsuits.
-But there is speculation in the worldwide legal community that should a future data breach occur, E.U. and U.K. residents will be filing suits that could be extremely costly to small businesses around the world.
+You want to be sure to comply because the GDPR allows an individual to sue a business if his or her rights under the legislation are infringed.
+Typically enforcement is left to regulatory agencies.
+So, there is speculation in the worldwide legal community that claims brought by EU residents could be extremely costly to small businesses around the world.
 Especially since the fines are up to €20 million, or 4% of the business’ worldwide revenue of the prior financial year, whichever is higher.

 And, as a note, the GDPR actually provides that you cannot simply block website viewers in the E.U. or U.K. So, don’t do it.